pankracy40i4/nba_analysis/README.md

-This is the initail repo to look and analyse nba spread data.
-To install the package pleas run:
+This is a repository to analyse NBA game data.
 ```
-conda env create -n yourenv -f requirements.txt
+pip install -r requiremnets.txt
 ```